-The closest airport to Bath is Bristol airport, still a good hour away from Bath by coach and train, but worth considering over London if you’re flying in from Europe.
+The closest airport to Bath is Bristol airport, still a good hour away from Bath by coach and train, but worth considering over London if you’re flying in from continental Europe.

 And, of course, you can hire a car and drive there if you like, giving you the flexibility to see some of the countryside and other attractions of the South West.
 But for Bath itself, a car isn’t necessary – the town is very compact and you can see all the principal attractions on foot.|